The Highlights of Snæfellsness peninsula

 You can start your next day by photographing Búðakirkja under the golden sunrise even if you are passionate about photography or not and enjoy the views of such a unique place.
 The main road is splitting in two in the area of Búðir and continues to the west on a gravel road and to the north further on Road 54.
 Turn on the gravel road to explore the West part of the Snæfellsness peninsula.
 The first stop is Arnarstapi fishing village.

 This tiny fishing village has picturesque coastal cliffs derived from glowing magma hitting the wild waves of the Atlantic.
-Known in Iceland as the most beautiful harbor in the country.
+Known in Iceland as the most beautiful harbour in the country.
 Thousands of years later erosion has formed beautiful stone arcs and a remarkable marine geyser.

 Like many of the coastal villages in Iceland, Arnarstapi was also an important trade post in the past.
 The village had a much bigger population in the past than it having now.